Accredited radio testing of radio characteristics

-All radio transmitters for use on the North American market must be certified or type-approved by the US Federal Communications Commission (FCC) or Industry Canada (IC).RISE is approved for FCC and IC testing of the commonest types of radio equipment over the frequency range 9 kHz–40 GHz.
+All radio transmitters for use on the US market must be certified or type-approved by the US Federal Communications Commission (FCC).RISE is approved for FCC testing of the commonest types of radio equipment over the frequency range 9 kHz–100 GHz.

 RISE is the only organisation in Sweden that has been appointed by the FCC as a Telecommunication Certification Body (TCB).
 This means that we can carry out the certification of radio transmitters that the FCC requires and therefore also issue approvals for the American market.
-SP can also help with Canadian certification.

 Accredited EMC testing

-Electrical safety requirements for the North American market
+Electrical safety requirements for the US market

-Electrical safety requirements for the North American market are specified by the US Occupational Safety and Health Administration (OSHA), among other bodies.
+Electrical safety requirements for the US market are specified by the US Occupational Safety and Health Administration (OSHA), among other bodies.
 Equipment used in workplaces is required to be safe and certified by a body recognised by OSHA.
 Other bodies that specify safety requirements can include insurance companies and local authorities.
 There are no voltage limits similar to those specified in the EU's Low Voltage Directive.